thomase1234/ha-marstek/blueprints/Readme.md

 # Marstek X Range OM Blueprint
 This Home Assistant automation controls Marstek batteries according to a **grid sensor**, managing **charging, discharging, and load balancing** across multiple batteries.
 It ensures that batteries operate efficiently within set limits and adjusts setpoint range dynamically based on grid consumption, battery SOC, and optional offsets.
-But it can also be used to normal load or unload your batteries
+But it can also be used to normal load or unload your batteries.
 Based on the work of PimDoos: [HA Sessy Examples](https://github.com/PimDoos/ha-sessy-examples/tree/main)

 > **XOM** stands for **X on the Meter**, an alternative to NOM (which stands for Nul op de Meter).